suborbital/docs/website/docs/compute/quickstart/run-compute-locally.md

 # Run Compute locally

-To run Compute locally, you'll use the Subo CLI and [Docker Compose](https://docs.docker.com/compose/), both of which must be installed before continuing.
+To run Compute locally, you'll use the Subo CLI and [Docker](https://docs.docker.com), both of which must be installed before continuing.

 ## Prepare your local environment